UdayRaviHR/PROJECT-Food-Delivery/README.md

 # PROJECT-Food-Delivery
-project on food delivery code using python
+project on food delivery coded using python